wrightben/math/Statistics - General/monty-hall/Readme.md

 Either door 2 or door 3 MUST NOT have the prize, so remove it.

 **Choice**: Select either your door or the other person's two doors.
-(One was removed, but it was one without a prize.
+(One was removed, but it was the one without a prize.
 A contestant with two doors always has at least one without a prize.)

 So, statistically, the best strategy is to choose a door at random, and then claim the other person's two doors with your second choice.